aws-samples/data-perimeter-policy-examples/resource_control_policies/README.md

 * Networks of AWS services that use [service roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to access resources on your behalf as denoted by `arn:aws:iam::*:role/aws:ec2-infrastructure` in the policy statement.
 * Networks of trusted third parties are specified by their account IDs (`<third-party-account-a>` and `<third-party-account-b>`) in the policy statement.

+Additional considerations:

+* This policy statement exempts identities that are tagged with `dp:exclude:network` set to `true` from the network perimeter guardrail.
+Note that it is not recommended to have this exception in the policy unless it is accompanied by `"Sid": "EnforceOrgIdentities"`.
+This helps ensure that an account outside of your Organizations organization cannot tag their identities with `dp:exclude:network` to circumvent your network perimeter controls.

 Example data access patterns:

 * *Amazon Athena query*.
 When an application running in your VPC [creates an Athena query](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html), Athena uses the application’s credentials to make subsequent requests to Amazon S3 to read data from your bucket and return results.